-- Identify overhead and underground powerlines by consulting maps and/or talking to the property owner and electrical entity. - Conduct a site specific risk assessment think about the type of plant and equipment/tools used, nature and size of loads being moved, site and weather conditions, type of work being done, set-up and pack-up procedures. - Put risk controls in place the most effective way of controlling the risk is to de-energise the line for the duration of work where there is a risk of contact. - Use good design principles and well maintained platforms and sail tracks to keep workers and contractors protected, and equipment out of exclusion zones.
+- Identify overhead and underground powerlines by consulting maps and/or talking to the property owner and electrical entity. - Conduct a site specific risk assessment think about the type of plant and equipment/tools used, nature and size of loads being moved, site and weather conditions, type of work being done, and set-up and pack-up procedures. - Put risk controls in place the most effective way of controlling the risk is to de-energise the line for the duration of work where there is a risk of contact.